That Affect Nearly EVERY Small Business Operating Today

 While you might think your business is “too small” to need to comply or doesn’t hold any data “that a hacker would want,” you’ll be shocked to discover you are likely to be wrong on both fronts.

-Hacking groups use automated bots to carry out their attacks randomly – and small businesses are their #1 target due to the gross negligence and inadequate protections they have.
+Hacking groups use automated bots to carry out their attacks randomly – and small businesses are their number one target due to the gross negligence and inadequate protections they have.
 You are low-hanging fruit.
 That’s why it’s not only the obvious organizations, such as CPAs, financial institutions, and credit unions, that need to comply.
 Here’s a short list of a few organizations that fall under this new law.
 You should know that this is NOT a complete list:

 · Printers that print checks or other financial documents.